-Another step-by-step process blog post...I had some fun doing the first one, so I thought I'd try another.
+Another step-by-step post...I got a good response from the first one, so I thought I'd try another.

 This one is an ongoing gig for Ralph Lauren Polo Inc., that started a few months ago.

 RL's Director of advertising and social media contacted me in June, wanting to discuss doing a series of humorous illustrations, focusing on their Polo-inspired restaurants.
 (I was aware of the restaurant in New York City, but learned there are also "Polo" establishments in Paris, London and Chicago.)